-The MNCDO is a digital output for up to 16 lines.
+The MNCDO is a digital output module for 16 digital lines.
 The lines can be used individually, or in two groups of 8, or in one group of 16.
 For the last two variants, there are two strobe signals to signal update events.

 MNCDO CSR 171260 VEC 340 BR 4

 MNCDO has two registers: a CSR @ 171260, and the DOR Data Output Register @ 171262.
-The CSR is relatively simple, compared to most MINC modules – the MNCDO only uses one interrupt vector.
+The CSR is relatively simple, compared to most MINC modules – there are only a few control bits, and the MNCDO only uses one interrupt vector.

 reads as 0

 when written ‘1’, simulates a pulse on the reply input.
 Possibly this should only work when a byte access is done.

 the done bit will be set when the external reply signal is pulsed.
 It is cleared by writing to the DOR register, or by direct writing to the CSR.

 When set, if the ie bit is set, an interrupt will be triggered.